writing niche history

 Late in June 1838, the Colonization Commissioners’ brig “Rapid” arrived at Port Adelaide with fresh orders.
 Governor John Hindmarsh – Mary’s father – was recalled to England and surveyor-general Colonel William Light was told to perform a fast “running survey” of country land instead of an accurate trigonometric one.
 Failing that, Light would be replaced by George Kingston.
 Light refused to comply with the direction and resigned, as did nearly all his surveyors (including Henry Nixon who was possibly F. R. Nixon’s father).

-An exception to the mass resignation was two recent arrivals – probably also aboard “Rapid” – on engagement to the survey department and who were therefore not in a position to resign.
+Exceptions in the mass resignation were two recent arrivals – probably also aboard “Rapid” – on engagement to the survey department and who were therefore not in a position to resign.
 It is likely Frederick Nixon was one of these but he too resigned in writing to George Kingston on 19 July 1838, partly on justification that he had been given a boring desk job.
 On 25 July Nixon copied his correspondence to the newspaper.

 So perhaps it was on this day – 25 July 1838 – free from the bonds of his employment, Fred Nixon went painting with Mary Hindmarsh, both single, both 21.
 Their subject was the new bank building high on North Terrace.
 The freshly resigned surveyor-general Colonel William Light may well have accompanied them that day to paint his own version.